efeoroh/efeoroh.github.io/README.md

 ### Junior Economist @ Government of Alberta (May 2024 – Present)

 - Built and deployed an enterprise-scale Labour Market Insights dashboard in Power BI, modeling a **45M-row dataset** to produce executive-ready insights.
-- Led advanced R & SQL analysis on migration impacts on Alberta’s labour market, and **fully automated the monthly reporting pipeline.**
+- Led advanced R & SQL analysis on migration impacts on Alberta’s labour market and **fully automated the monthly reporting pipeline.**

 ---